skioo/django-datatrans-gateway/README.md

 A django integration for the datatrans payment gateway.

 Supports:
-- Direct payment by the user
+- Direct payment by the user.
 - Registration of a credit card alias by the user, followed by one or more charges (without the user being present).
 - Refund (total or partial) of a previous successful charge.